-While pursuing this professional culinary skills certificate, students also earn a Conference for Food Protection approved Food Safety Manager Certification.
+While pursuing this professional culinary skills certificate, students learn the competencies to sit for a Conference for Food Protection approved Food Safety Manager Certification Exam.

 Graduates of the program have the opportunity to gain employment in the food service industry or to further their education by continuing on to an associate or bachelor's degree program.
 Recipients of the Professional Culinary Skills Certificate can apply all credits to the A.A.S. in Professional Culinary Studies degree program.

 Upon completion of the certificate, graduates are expected to: